jul0105/last-byte.github.io/_posts/2020-05-05-offops-in-ad-0.md

 ### Authentication Service - Request (AS-REQ)

 The Authentication Service - Request (AS-REQ) is the first step.
+It's also called "Pre-Authentication Step".
 You can see it by opening packet number 3 of the sample we are analyzing.
 Here we have a packet which holds two pieces of information.
 The first piece can be found inside the "padata" header and contains a timestamp encrypted with the NTLM hash of the user's password.
 The second piece is inside the "req-body" field and contains cleartext information regarding the username, the domain, the client hostname and so on.
 Let's take a deeper look.

 ```
 Kerberos